Your guide to doing business in Angola

 This should be the case if the company activities continue for a considerable period of time and the company decides to keep its personnel in the country for more than one year (normally a permanent establishment is triggered if the person stays in the country for more than 90 days in a 12-month period).
 In this case, the company will have to register either a branch or a subsidiary in Angola, for the purpose of developing activities.

 Private Investment Regulations in Angola

-In terms of foreign investment, there are no differences between a Branch and a Local Company as both qualify as Private Investment Operations under the New Private Investment Law (Law 20/11, of 20 May 2011) (“NPIL”).
-It is however possible to incorporate a local company/register a branch outside the scope of Angola National Investment Private’s regime.
+In terms of foreign investment, there are no differences between a branch and a local company as both qualify as Private Investment Operations under the Private Investment Law, which was recently changed.
+Law nº 10/2021, of April 22nd introduced some changes to the previous Private Investment regime approved by Law nº 10/2018, of 26th June (“PIL”).

 The following documents must be provided to register a branch or to incorporate a subsidiary in Angola:

 All documents required for the registration process must be:

 The main steps for registration of a legal structure are as follows: